-Don't want to commit to the entire degree?
-You can enroll for a single course as a nondegree student.
-Check out some of our popular facility and construction management courses.
+Don't want to commit to the entire bachelor's degree?
+You can enroll for a single construction management course as a nondegree student.
+Check out some of our popular construction management courses.

 Follow these registration steps.

-The curriculum has been designed to provide you with the skills and knowledge to fill leadership roles in the construction or facility management industries.
+Each Construction Management course will help prepare you to make a meaningful contribution to the landscape.
+We've designed the curriculum to provide you with the skills and knowledge to fill leadership roles in the construction management industries.
 Read more about program outcomes and competencies.

 - Introduction to Construction (CMGT 3001W)

 - Public Speaking OR Interpersonal Communication (COMM 1101 or 1313W or 3402 or 3411 or 1101H, or WRIT 3257)